This file

 reliable water power, sufficient to carry all the machinery that is now located

-employed on the work, the object being to get the structure done as soon as
+work, the object being to get the structure done as soon as possible, so that

-they are capable of manufacturing daily large quantities of the best quality of
+capable of manufacturing daily large quantities of the best quality of flour,

-flour, and their brands stand among the first class in all markets where they
+and their brands stand among the first class in all markets where they are

 ↓ More on Lower (Globe Mill) Dam ↓